C++ Structures

 };

-In this example, the Rectangle structure groups the width and height variables, while the Circle class encompasses the radius and defines a member function to calculate the circle's area.
+In this example, the Rectangle structure groups the width and height variables, while the Circle class includes a member function to calculate the area.

 Structure Variables